The three key features when addressing a patient with a knee problem are:

 - Age of the patient

-- Mechanism of onset of problem
+- Mechanism of onset of the problem.

 Most patients with knee problems will present with one or more of four core symptoms or signs: pain, swelling, locking and giving way.
 Each of these symptoms indicate specific types of problems leading to further questioning looking for a particular scenario.